Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Craig also cites research from Coe et al (2014) entitled What Makes Great Teaching and the 2014 Centre for Education and Statistics report, What works best: evidence-based practices to help improve NSW performance, both of which reach similar conclusions.

-What does explicit instruction look like
+What does explicit direct instruction look like?

-Explicit instruction does not mean boring the pants off children by droning on and on in a maths lesson.
+Direct instruction does not mean boring the pants off children by droning on and on in a maths lesson.

 Alternatively, if we try to facilitate children to discover mathematical relationships for themselves, their finite working memories are likely to become overloaded.
 The information-processing demands of such approaches is very high; too high.
 As a result, children often do not learn much from this teaching, despite our best intentions.
 Even worse, they may learn a misconception, so they actually leave the lesson worse off than when they arrived.